-- Select the file type from the dropdown list.
-Continuous, Motion, Alarm, Motion | Alarm, Motion & Alarm, Line Crossing, Intrusion Detection, and Scene Change Detection are selectable. - 2.
-Select the start time and end time. - 3.
+- 1. Select the File Type from the dropdown list. - 2.
+Select the Start Time and End Time. - 3.
 Click Search to search the matched pictures. - Check the checkbox of the pictures and then click Download to download the selected pictures.